paboyle/Grid/documentation/manual.rst

 product structure ordering.
 The suffix "D" indicates either double types, and replacing with "F" gives the corresponding single precision type.

+.. todo:: CD: The test cases have R, which takes the compiled default.
+	  Do we want to expose that and say something here?
+.. todo:: CD: What is "Lattice" here?
+This section is about "iXXX" types.
+	  Maybe say a few more introductory words.

 =======   =======    ======  ======  ===========  =======================
 Lattice   Lorentz    Spin    Colour  scalar_type   Field
 =======   =======    ======  ======  ===========  =======================